-St .John's has a comprehensive behaviour policy .
-A copy of this policy will be made available on request when parents / carers visit the School, 6th Form or College or to any parent / carer of a young person attending St. John's.
+St. John's has a comprehensive behaviour policy.
+A copy of this policy will be made available on request when parents / carers visit or to any parent / carer of a young person attending St. John's

 "Behaviour is good, and learners respond well to the School's very clear and positive system of rewards and sanctions.
 Learners are confident that they will not be bullied and feel safe because of this".
 OFSTED May 2006.